rsprog/ChordMonster/README.md

 The Web MIDI API is used to enable reading input from a MIDI device (i.e. piano keyboard).

-Alternatley, users can enter notes via the computer keybnoard.
+Alternately, users can enter notes via the computer keyboard.